-- a An invitation to attend a meeting of the Council shall be sent, together with the agenda, to the Unitary Council representing the area of the Council. - b Unless the Council determines otherwise, a copy of relevant correspondence sent to the County Council shall be sent to the ward councillor representing the area of the Council. - c At the Chairman's discretion a divisional member may be invited to speak during any item on the agenda to make a short statement and answer any questions.
+- a.
+An invitation to attend a meeting of the Council shall be sent, together with the agenda, to the Unitary Council representing the area of the Council. - b.
+Unless the Council determines otherwise, a copy of relevant correspondence sent to the County Council shall be sent to the ward councillor representing the area of the Council.